Frequently Asked Questions

 Human Rights Commission acknowledged benefits for veterans and police and urged the police department to treat this as the lowest priority of law enforcement

-No. They are important and can benefit society but will not make much profit.
+No. They are important and can benefit society but will generate much private profit.

 This venue is and will remain for likely a long-time illegal.
 Ironically, it is that barrier between potential buyers and sellers that is keeping the sale of mushrooms possible at all by deterring more people from growing their own.
-This is because they are extremely inexpensive to grow.
+Mushrooms are relatively easy and low-cost to grow.
 With a standard grow bag from Amazon, for example, and legally accessible spores, a person can grow hundreds of grams of mushrooms (which is far more than they would ever use personally).

-This is actually true of most plants, produce, crops, etc. The prices crash because they are easily overproduced.
+This is actually true of most plants, produce, and crops.
+The prices tend to crash because they are easily overproduced.
 However, unlike any other crop that is in-demand all the time to make the food we eat every day, people rarely do mushrooms.
 Most people will only do several grams of mushrooms their entire lives.
 That makes it very different from cannabis, which many of its users smoke every day or at least several times per year.

 The illicit market price of mushrooms varies from place to place but is usually no more than $10.
 In many places, mushrooms are as little as $0.50 per gram.
 A lot of people also just give them away.
 Let's assume that there are no costs to selling them and growing them (and there are so that's a generous assumption).
-That means this business is only making $30 at best of off each consumer in their lives under the rosiest of assumptions.
-Not a hot investment.
+That means this business is only making $30 at best of off each consumer in their lives under the rosiest of assumptions: That is not a hot investment.

 In Oregon and Colorado, legally grown mushrooms are 5-8 times more expensive per gram.
 There is mandatory testing and other bureaucratic requirements.
-As more people become educated on this, that type of regulated regime won't be able to compete (Great article on this analysis featuring our work in USA Today).
+As more people become educated on this, that type of regulated regime won't be able to compete with people who grow and share their own.

 There is more than enough research to know that criminalizing these plants and criminalizing substance use more broadly is a failed public health strategy that makes unsafe use more likely.
 And psychedelics have proven benefits for relieving mental health issues, particularly when combined with life coaching, counseling, and talk therapy after an experience.
 A meta-analysis from two decades of clinical trials concluded that these plants have statistically significant effects for treating depression and PTSD (PubMed).